trshant-sugoi/stackedit/drafts/2019-02-25-Compiler-I-AST.md

 	```
 	We can see that the expression we started out with was divided into parts and further into more parts.
 This above tree tells us how it was divided.

 * **AST : Abstract Syntax tree** As we can see, the parse tree is fabulous and true to the rules of the language.
-But its too
+But its too verbose (too many nodes!).
+We try and solve that problem with Abstract Syntax tree where we throw out what is not needed and keep the core of the program.
     ```mermaid
 	graph TD
 		B["+"]